Canoeing & Kayaking

-Rafting and Kayaking is one of the biggest attractions in our region.
-There are several bodies of water in which to enjoy a full day of fun and excitement.
-For general safety guidelines on our local rivers and creeks.
+Canoeing and Kayaking is one of the biggest attractions in our region.
+There are several bodies of water in which to enjoy a full day of fun and excitement holding a paddle in a canoe or kayak.

 The 54-mile trip on the Allegheny River, devoid of dams, can be made without interruption at sufficient water heights.
 At Clean, two large pipes crossing the River's bed may cause a problem during low water.
 Near the Junction of the Tunungwant Creek, vertical log piles are concealed below the water surface.
 Log piles are also present in other locations, especially above Portville.

 At Salamanca, a shallow rift occurs above and below the bridge.
 There are also some rifts between Salamanca and Red House.

 From Vandalia to the Allegheny Reservoir, most of the trip is through the Seneca Nation of Indians' Reservation.
 The trip through the Allegheny Reservoir can be rated smooth to rough depending on the wind.

 Cattaraugus Creek offers the most interesting canoeing stream in Western New York.
 It must be approached with CAUTION.
 It is challenging, secluded in sections, and very beautiful.

 For detailed information on Cattaraugus Creek water levels and safety information - click here.

 The entire length of Cattaraugus Creek, can be run season long (Spring through Fall).
 Some sections of the Cattaraugus Creek, especially the stretch through Zoar, should NOT be run at any time except by experienced canoeists accompanied by someone who knows the Creek.